Graduate Calendar 2006-2007

 Carleton University employs the twelve-point system of letter grades to represent standing in graduate lecture courses, directed studies, seminars, tutorials, and some research essays.
 The letter grades used and the grade point equivalents are:

 The following percentage equivalents apply to all final grades at Carleton:

 Under certain defined circumstances, notations are used instead of letter grades to represent standing.
 The only notations permissible in the Faculty of Graduate Studies and Research are the following:

 10.3 Release of Grades

-Grades can be accessed through the Touchtone Telephone System for each student as soon as the grades are available after the end of the fall and winter terms of the Fall/Winter session and after the end of the spring session.
-Transcripts required for professional and graduate schools should be ordered well in advance of any deadline set by these institutions.
+Grades can be accessed through the Carleton Central Web registration system for each student as soon as the grades are available after the end of the fall and winter terms of the Fall/Winter session and after the end of the spring session.
+Transcripts required for professional and gradua te schools should be ordered well in advance of any deadline set by these institutions.
 Students are advised that no official transcripts will be released by the University until all outstanding accounts due have been paid.